yixuhuang72-hue/LF-GS/README.md

 (2) Depth Map Generation

-● Depth Maps: Consistent with previous works, we arrange light field sub-aperture images into a pseudo-video sequence, and then use Video Depth Anything (https://github.com/DepthAnything/Video-Depth-Anything) to obtain depth maps.
+● Depth Maps: Consistent with the paper, we arrange light field sub-aperture images into a pseudo-video sequence, and then use Video Depth Anything (https://github.com/DepthAnything/Video-Depth-Anything) to obtain depth maps.

 Sample Data: Given the large volume of the original full dataset, the ./data directory only contains lightweight test data (central sub-aperture images only) for easy testing and validation.